 To define an Expense as a variable spending amount, choose '% variable' from the Spending Type dropdown, as shown below:

 Growth Override specifies the rate at which an income item is expected to grow.
-By default, Expenses (and Income) grow at inflation, however, you can override that rate by clicking the checkbox in this column to indicate a specific growth percentage.
+By default, Expenses (and Income) grow at inflation, however, you can override / replace that rate by clicking the checkbox in this column to indicate a specific growth percentage.

 If you believe an expense will simply keep up with inflation, there's no need to enter a value here.